Self Directed Brokerage Option

 - Third-party research and tools are obtained from companies not affiliated with TD Ameritrade, and are provided for informational purposes only.
 While the information is believed to be reliable, TD Ameritrade does not guarantee its accuracy, completeness, or suitability for any purpose, and makes no warranties with respect to the results to be obtained from its use.
 Please consult other sources of information and consider your individual financial position and goals before making an independent investment decision.
 Past performance does not guarantee future results.

-- No-Transaction-Fee (NTF) mutual funds are no-load mutual funds for which TD Ameritrade does not charge a transaction fee.
-TD Ameritrade receives remuneration from mutual fund companies, including those participating in its no-load, no-transaction-fee program, for recordkeeping, shareholder services, and other administrative and distribution services.
-The amount of TD Ameritrade’s remuneration for these services is based in part on the amount of investments in such funds by TD Ameritrade clients.
-No-transaction-fee mutualfunds and other funds offered through TD Ameritrade have other fees and expenses that apply to a continued investment in the fund and are described in the prospectus.
+- The Fund Family will charge fees as detailed in the fund prospectuses.
+NTF mutual funds are no-load mutual funds for which TD Ameritrade does not charge a transaction fee.
+TD Ameritrade receives remuneration from mutual fund companies, including those participating in its no-load, NTF program for recordkeeping, shareholder services, and other administrative and distribution services.
+The amount of TD Ameritrade’s remuneration for these services is based in part on the amount of investments in such funds by our clients.
+NTF mutual funds and other funds offered through TD Ameritrade have other fees and expenses that apply to a continued investment in the fund and are described in the prospectus .

 Short-Term Trading Fee (Holding Period for 30 Days).
 ETFs available commission-free that participate in the ETF Market Center may be subject to a holding period that commences with any purchase and extends through the following THIRTY (30) calendar days.
 An account owner must hold all shares of an ETF position purchased for a minimum of THIRTY (30) calendar days without selling to avoid a short–term trading fee where applicable.
 There is no limit to the number of purchases that can be effected in the holding period.
 Any order to sell within THIRTY (30) calendar days of last purchase (LIFO – Last In, First Out) will cause an account owner’s account to be assessed a short–term trading fee of $13.90 where applicable.
 For the purposes of calculation the day of purchase is considered Day 0.
 Day 1 begins the day after the date of purchase.
 The short–term trading fee may be applicable to each purchase of each ETF where such ETF is sold during the holding period.
 The short–term trading fee may be more than applicable standard commissions on purchases and sells of ETFs that are not commission-free.